 When should you fertilize your lawn?

-If you want to apply your fertilizer more regularly though, according to Scotts (opens in new tab), best practice is to feed the grass both in early and late spring, as well as in the summer and the fall.
+If you want to apply your fertilizer more regularly though, according to Scotts, best practice is to feed the grass both in early and late spring, as well as in the summer and the fall.
 So your first feeding would be between February-April, followed by April-June, then June-August and finally August-November.
 Try to leave 6-8 weeks between each application, and use a soil test regularly to keep an eye on the conditions.
-We recommend the Luster Leaf rapitest Soil Test Kit ($13.17, Amazon (opens in new tab)).
+We recommend the Luster Leaf rapitest Soil Test Kit ($12.56, Amazon).
 Make any necessary amendments to your fertilizer and application depending on these results.

 When the time comes to fertilize your lawn, make sure you pick the right time of day to do it.
 Ideally you want to apply your fertilizer either in the early morning, or late afternoon/early evening.
 This is because you don’t want the heat and sun during the peak hours of the day burning the grass.
 You also want the grass to be damp rather than wet, otherwise the fertilizer can stick to the grass blades.
 Bear in mind that once applied, the lawn will need to be watered soon after, either by yourself, or the weather.
 Follow the instructions for guidance on how long to wait before watering.